 - Trowel or Scoop: A hand tool used for pouring and smoothing the concrete surface after the test.

 - Stopwatch or Timer: To measure the time taken for the concrete to slump.
-The time should measure accurately to 1 second.
+The time should be measured accurately to 1 second.

 - Personal Protective Equipment (PPE): Safety gear such as gloves and safety glasses, as appropriate, to protect against potential hazards.